-An exploration of male and female gender roles in the contemporary United States and in the world.
+This course explores male and female gender roles in the contemporary United States and in the world.
 An examination of socialization in childhood and adulthood, sexual politics, and power structures and dynamics within the family and the workplace.
 Special attention to the effects of class and race on gender role formation.